-A visit to their Rincon Exhibit is a wonderful way to get an overview of the rich heritage of Rincon, the oldest settlement on Bonaire.
-This exhibit also provides a wealth of information on the indigenous flora and fauna as well as some of the more interesting sights in the Rincon area.
+The Rincon Exhibit is a wonderful way to get an overview of the rich heritage of Rincon, the oldest settlement on Bonaire.
+This exhibit also provides a wealth of information on the indigenous flora and fauna.
+It also provides information on some of the more interesting sights in the Rincon area.
 The entry fee for the exhibit is $10.00 per person, and it’s open Monday through Friday from 9:00 AM to 4:00 PM.
-This exhibit is also an excellent orientation to the surrounding areas and is recommended prior to enjoying the Valley of Rincon Trails (drive, hike, and bike).
+This exhibit is also an excellent orientation to the surrounding areas and is recommended before enjoying the Valley of Rincon Trails (drive, hike, and bike).

 Cultural Event “Nos Zjilea”

-The Nos Zjilea event has a fusion of local arts and crafts, plants and vegetables, and educational presentations.
+The Nos Zjilea event combines local arts and crafts, plants and vegetables, and educational presentations.
 Enjoy the delicious food while listening to some of the best local musicians as they play live at Mangazina di Rei terrace.
-Check the Calendar of Events for the next event, and entrance is only $3.00 per person.
+The entrance is $3.00 per person.

 Mangazina di Rei’s collection of traditional homes and buildings.

-Mangazina di Rei has a wonderful collection of the types of traditional homes and other structures utilized by Bonaire’s early inhabitants.
+Mangazina di Rei has a wonderful collection of traditional homes and other structures utilized by Bonaire’s early inhabitants.
 These include:

 Kas di Bara (house of mud and twigs):

-Kas di bara is a building style which the slaves brought from Africa.
-This system uses twigs and mud and a roof covered with grass or cornstalks and is still practiced on that continent.
+Kas di bara is a building style that the slaves brought from Africa.
+This system uses twigs, mud, and a roof covered with grass or cornstalks and is still practiced on that continent.
 Making a house of bara was a community effort.
 Neighbors, friends, and family would help one person build his house.
 First, they would go and chop the twigs in the “mondi” (outback) during the full moon.
 For the twigs, they would use the kwihi tree and other forms of flexible building material.
-After constructing the sides they would fashion a roof.
+After constructing the sides, they would build a roof.
 They called this procedure “kubrimentu di kas” (covering of the house).
-The coverer was someone specialized to do this work.
-Next, they would plaster the sides with a white clay.
+The coverer was someone specialized in doing this work.
+Next, they would plaster the sides with white clay.
 Every neighborhood had pits from which they would get this material.
-In order for the clay to stick they would add grass to it.
+For the clay to stick they would add grass to it.
 To finish off the house, they would whitewash the walls with kalki (fired coral rock).

 Kas di Piedra (stone houses):

-Kas di Piedra was more common among the poor people.
+Kas di Piedra was more common among poor people.
 To make the blocks, workers would chop them from pits in the mondi (outback).
 These were cemented together by using a mixture made from kalki.
-During the late 1920s, they began to use concrete blocks, making stone houses passé.
+During the late 1920s, they began to use concrete blocks, making stone houses out of date.

 Kas di Tabla (wood houses):

 Another typical house on Bonaire in the past was the wooden house, although there were not many.
-Sometimes, for added protection, they would cover the walls of the house with tin, to preserve the wood.
+Sometimes, for added protection, they would cover the house’s walls with tin to preserve the wood.
 The wooden house was also more widely known among the poor people in the old days.